Where do hurricanes occur?

 10. Ft.
 Lauderdale, Florida

-According to the National Oceanic and Atmospheric Research Administration, the top ten countries with the most hurricane strikes since 1970 are the following:
+According to the National Oceanic and Atmospheric Research Administration, the top ten countries with the most hurricanes since 1970 are the following:

 1. China